 • To keep a habitable dwelling.

-• Not breaking the lease.
+• Not breaking the lease in Tennessee.

 agreement-with-landlord

-If a tenant fails in any of these responsibilities, violates Tennessee code, landlord tenant laws, or the tenant violates the agreement, dictated by the laws in tennessee, they may face eviction.
+If a tenant fails in any of these responsibilities, violates Tennessee code, landlord-tenant laws, or the tenant violates the agreement, dictated by the laws in Tennessee, they may face eviction.

 An Overview of the Landlord Tenant Law in Tennessee